If you’re trying to eat more Omega-3, there are a couple of things you can do:

 Some Omega-3 eggs have mostly ALA Omega-3.
 ALA makes for great window-dressing but does not provide the health benefits of EPA and DHA Omega-3 (the kind in fish.)

 Smart Balance is an example.
 Sure, it has Omega-3 blasted over its label.
 But it has only 32 mg of DHA Omega-3.
 You’d have to take 10 eggs to equal a regular fish oil pill.
-And you’d have to take 30 eggs to equal the Omega-3 in one pharmaceutical grade fish oil like OmegaVia.
+And you’d have to take 30 eggs to equal the Omega-3 in one Ultra-concentrated fish oil like OmegaVia.*

 Omega-3 eggs are a step in the right direction, but it is NOT a one-and-done quick fix.
 Your body needs a LOT more Omega-3 than what is found in one Smart Balance egg.